Blow-ups and the quantum spectrum of surfaces: Introduction

 For fixed $\tau$, the Dubrovin connection $\nabla^{(\tau)}$ has a logarithmic singularity at $u = \infty$, but has an order two pole, and hence an irregular singularity of Poincar\'e--Katz rank $\leq 1$ at $u=0$.
 Write $QC(X)_{\tau} \coloneqq (\mathcal{H}_{\tau},\nabla^{(\tau)})$.
 By virtue of the Turrittin--Hukuhara--Levelt (THL) theorem~\cite{turrittin1955convergent,hukuhara1942points,levelt1975jordan}, in the unramified case the restriction of $QC(X)_{\tau}$ to the formal neighbourhood of $u=0$ admits the following orthogonal decomposition

-where $\mathrm{Spec}(K)$ is the set of eigenvalues of $K$ and $\mathcal{F}_{\lambda}$ is a free $\mathbb{C}\{u\}$-module with regular singular connection.
+where $\mathrm{Spec}(K) = \mathrm{Spec}(K_{X,\tau})$ is the set of eigenvalues of $K*_{\tau}$ on $H^{\ast}(X,\C)$ and $\mathcal{F}_{\lambda}$ is a free $\mathbb{C}\{u\}$-module with regular singular connection.
 (Of course, the spectrum and the corresponding regular singular factors depend on $\tau$, however we omit to spell out this dependence for ease of notation.)
 We note that if $K$ is regular semi-simple then $QC(X)_{\tau}$ is unramified and in particular the above decomposition holds with rank $1$ connections $\mathcal{F}_{\lambda}$.
 This observation motivates the study of the spectrum of the operator $K$.
 The question is closely related to the \emph{Gamma conjecture} of Dubrovin and to semiorthogonal decompositions of the K-group $K(X)$.
-For a concise overview of the picture, see for example \cite[Section 8]{iritani2020global}.
+For a concise overview of the picture, see for example~\cite[Section 8]{iritani2020global} or~\cite[Section~1.1]{Cotti_Dubrovin_Guzzetti}.
 The spectrum of $K$ is often called the \emph{quantum spectrum} of $X$.

-Let $Z \subset X$ be a smooth subvariety of codimension $n$, and let $\widetilde{X}$ be the blow-up of $X$ in $Z$.
+Let $Z \subset X$ be a smooth closed subvariety of codimension $n\geq 2$, and let $\widetilde{X}$ be the blow-up of $X$ in $Z$.
 It is known from the work of Orlov~\cite{orlov1993projective} that the K-group of $\widetilde{X}$ can be expressed from those of $X$ and $Z$.
 More precisely, the bounded derived categories of coherent sheaves have a semiorthogonal decomposition

 It is a natural question to ask whether this decomposition is reflected at the level of the quantum connection.
-A conjecture of Kontsevich \cite{kontsevich2021blowup} in this direction roughly states that the summands for $\widetilde{X}$ in the THL-decomposition~\eqref{eq:THLdecomp} "close to" $\lambda=0$ can be identified with the same summands for $X$, and there are further summands scattered around the $n-1$ different solutions of $\lambda=\sqrt[n-1]{1}$ that can be identified with the summands for $Z$ (translated by the corresponding root of unity $\lambda$).
+A conjecture of M.~Kontsevich in this direction can roughly be stated as follows. \begin{conjecture}[{Blow-up conjecture for the quantum spectrum, M.~Kontsevich,~\cite[pp.~13-14]{kontsevich2021blowup}}] Let $A \subset \mathbb{C}$ be a fixed compact set containing $\mathrm{Spec}(K_{X,\tau})$.
+There exists a nonlinear formal invertible map